kdoore/CS2335-Gitbook/game-data_model.md

 	////Called in Player controller when the player collides with a pickup public void Add(PickUp item){

-		totalScore += item.value;  // update totalScore by the value of this current item
+		score += item.value;  // update totalScore by the value of this current item

 		checkResetHighScore ();  //should we update PlayerPrefs, is this the alltime high score?